-Manon Mitchell, Past President
+Manon Mitchell, President

 Manon is a retired IT professional who's passion for music has led her to be an active supporter of the Civic both as musician, board member and behind the scenes planner.

 Her IT career was mainly in the OIl and Gas industry and now that she is retired, she spends most of her time as a Rotarian volunteering in Calgary as well as overseeing global projects in Uganda and Cambodia.
+Today Manon performs in the Civic violin section but is also an entertainer in Palladio Music, a violin duet cover band.

 José C. Herrero, Director